+- > Our commitment to carbon neutrality.

-- Our commitment to reduce our carbon impact. - · The decarbonisation of digital infrastructure. - · Responsible supply chains.
+- > Our commitment to reduce our carbon impact.

+- > Responsible supply chains.

 The Group has committed to achieving carbon neutrality, mostly through the offset of GHG emissions in the short term.
 Although as a fabless business our environmental impact is relatively low, the Group is actively putting measures in place towards reducing its carbon footprint, such as investing in efficient and sustainable premises or carefully considering corporate travel.